sophiezheng0711/Bayesian-Optimization-vs-Stochastic-Line-Search/README.md

 We used `scikit-optimize` (skopt) for our Bayesian Optimization implementation.
 We mainly use the `skopt.gp_minimize` function with the EI (expected improvement) acquisition function.

 # Stochastic Line Search (SLS)

+## Key Packages

+We used PyTorch for the development of SLS.